9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 - Cooking classes are also very popular

-in tourist destinations, and while perhaps less authentic
+in tourist destinations, and while sometimes less authentic

 than having someone’s grandmother teach you to make tamales,

-they are a simple, slow activity to get the lowdown on
+they can be a great way to get the lowdown on

 local food and life.